Vron Ware

 Vron Ware is a British academic and visiting professor at the Gender Institute of the London School of Economics and Political Science.
-She was previously a Professor at Kingston University editor of Searchlight magazine from 1981 to 1983, and worked as a freelance journalist until 1987 when she co-founded the Women's Design Service.
+She was previously a professor at Kingston University, editor of Searchlight magazine from 1981 to 1983, and worked as a freelance journalist until 1987, when she co-founded the Women's Design Service.
 She taught cultural geography at the University of Greenwich from 1992 to 1999, sociology and gender studies at Yale University from 1999 to 2005, and was senior research fellow at the Centre for Research on Socio-Cultural Change at the Open University from 2008 to 2014.

 Career

-Over the past 25 years Ware has been one of a small number of scholar-activists pioneering the study of race and culture in contemporary Britain, beginning with the publication of a pamphlet on women and the National Front in 1978.
-In 1987, Ware co-founded the Women’s Design Service with Sue Cavanagh and Wendy Davis.
-The organization believed that cities needed to be radically altered to suit women’s needs.
-The group put out a publication to create women’s bathroom facilities to better suit women’s needs like diaper changing areas and improved sanitary waste facilities.
+In 1987, Ware co-founded the Women's Design Service with Sue Cavanagh and Wendy Davis.
+The organization believed that cities needed to be radically altered to suit women's needs.
+The group put out a publication to create women's bathroom facilities to better suit women's needs like diaper changing areas and improved sanitary waste facilities.

-She established an international reputation for research on anti-racism and feminism in 1992 when her first academic book, Beyond the Pale, was published.
-Her intervention in feminist theory and practice, in particular her focus on the discursive production of whiteness through a gendered reading of colonial history, was instrumental in shaping a new international field of study that has since become known as Critical Whiteness studies.
+In 1992 her first academic book, Beyond the Pale, was published.
 Who Cares About Britishness?
 A global view of the national identity debate (2007) was commissioned by the British Council as a contribution to domestic debates about citizenship, belonging and national identity in the UK.
-The work explores the practice of intercultural dialogue by engaging with young people living in a variety of postcolonial contexts, from Dublin to Dhaka.
+The work explores the practice of intercultural dialogue by engaging with young people living in a variety of postcolonial contexts.
 She is married to the British academic Paul Gilroy.

 In 2017, Ware's body of photographs documenting the Black People's Day of Action on 2 March 1981 were exhibited in the 13 Dead, Nothing Said exhibition at Goldsmiths, University of London.